-Leaders and workers in the not-for-profit sector are often motivated by a passion for service.
-We enjoy the journey: the daily interaction with clients and causes and influencers, and the heady rush of ideas and new initiatives.
+Almost everyone in our sector is motivated by a passion for service and an interest in the people we serve and the difference we make.
+We enjoy the journey: the daily interaction with clients and causes, and the heady rush of ideas and new initiatives.

 "We're doing such good work, we must be making a difference!"